Jilib: History

-Jilib is currently under control of Al-Shabaab since their beginning.

 The city has a National Park called Jilib national park.
 It is the largest national park in the Middle Juba region of Somalia, at around 950km square kilometres in area.

 Somali Civil War

 Jilib is controlled by Al-Shabaab, a jihadist fundamentalist group based in East Africa with links to Al-Qaeda.
-The town functions as its de facto headquarters in Somalia.
+The town functions as the capital of the Islamic Emirate of Somalia.